 Yes.
 Before any action to award grants, the requirements of the State Environmental Quality Review Act (SEQR) must be met.
-Specific requirements for SEQR, including the designation of lead agency and classification of actions, can be found in the CFA Guidance Document at https://parks.ny.gov/grants/consolidated-funding-app.aspx.
+Specific requirements for SEQR, including the designation of lead agency and

 ARE THERE HISTORIC PRESERVATION REQUIREMENTS?

 For projects that involve properties listed on or eligible for the State and/or National Register, all work undertaken as part of a grant-assisted project must conform to the Secretary of the Interior's Standards for the Treatment of Historic Properties.